marlhakizi/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-This project followed used AWS and GCP to create an end to end data visualization pipelne using the following  architecture.
+This project used AWS and GCP to create an end to end data visualization pipelne using the following  architecture.

 ![Serverless pipeline](https://user-images.githubusercontent.com/47464258/139504613-523c239b-cc38-48e8-83f1-005dd1f89302.png)